Saqlain451/food-recipe/README.md

 <img width="100%" alt="image" src="https://user-images.githubusercontent.com/77657627/220884418-7e188f69-164a-4942-b095-63bf82006d8a.png"> </img>

 <br/>
-If you click on show recipe button then you will get this type of pic infront of you.
+If you click on show recipe button then you will get this type of interface in front of you.
 <br>
 It Will contain pic, title, and Ingredients, and also recipe